-The primary purpose of this two-year (five semester), full-time master's program is the education and development of superior professionals for careers as speech-language pathologists.
+The primary purpose of this two-year, five semester, full-time cohort program is the education and development of superior professionals for careers as speech-language pathologists.
 The curriculum challenges preprofessionals academically, clinically, and personally.
 The program consists of academic coursework integrated with clinical training in the assessment and treatment of infants, children, and adults who have communication disorders.
 Students are provided a myriad of opportunities to acquire and demonstrate knowledge of the nature of speech, language, hearing, and communication disorders and differences, as well as prevention, assessment, and intervention for people with communication and swallowing disorders across the life span.
 The program also allows students to acquire and demonstrate knowledge in standards of ethical conduct, research principles in evidence-based clinical practice, and contemporary professional issues.

 Students are provided with supervised clinical experiences matched to their level of clinical expertise, and student progress is reviewed every semester.
 As students advance, they are placed in a variety of settings to provide a carefully controlled progression of difficulty.
 Throughout the program, students work directly with clinical faculty and externship supervisors who are state licensed and certified by the American Speech-Language-Hearing Association (ASHA).